prototypo/MovingMars/terminology.md

 * Purple robes, hair: Ecclesicals
 * Yellow robes, head shaved: Pulpiteers, aspirants
+* Taupe robes with a thin black stipe at the bottom of the sleeves, head shaved: Coadjutors
-* Taupe robes, head shaved: Novices, coadjutors, neighbourhood priests (beginning and end of a career)
+* Taupe robes, head shaved: Novices, neighbourhood priests (beginning and end of a career)
 * Black robes, students